EaW-Team/equestria_dev/common/factions/_documentation.md

 	cancel_effect = {
 		# Effect - runs once if the goal is canceled
 		#
 		# SCOPE = faction leader: COUNTRY
 	}

+	select_effect = {
+		# Effect - runs once if the goal is selected, only runs if the goal is selected after game start
+		#
+		# SCOPE = faction leader: COUNTRY
+	}
+	remove_effect = {
+		# Effect - runs once if the goal is removed, only runs if the goal is removed after game start
+		#
+		# SCOPE = faction leader: COUNTRY
+	}